Stochastic domination in beta ensembles: Introduction and main results

-When $\kappa$ is an integer and $\beta=1,2$ or $4$, this distribution corresponds to the joint density of eigenvalues of Laguerre orthogonal, unitary or symplectic matrices, L(O/U/S)E of random matrix theory \cite{DE}.
+When $\kappa$ is an integer and $\beta=1,2$ or $4$, this distribution corresponds to the joint density of eigenvalues of Laguerre orthogonal, unitary or symplectic matrices, L(O/U/S)E of random matrix theory (for general $\beta$ this density is also known as Laguerre $\beta$-ensemble)\cite{DE02}.